 If you are broiling, move the cooking rack to within 3-4 inches of the heating element and use a broiling pan so that excess liquid can drain into a lower pan.

-Don't forget to label containers.
+Remember to label the bag.
 Use within 2 months for the very best results.

 More Steak Recipes